Using social media effectively is essential for a good PR agency, especially for one about to add social media to its services for clients.

 • Increased monitoring of all social media channels

-• Emergency telephone numbers and out of office emails
+• Emergency telephone numbers and out-of-office emails

 • Names of key decision-makers /spokespeople and stand-ins if they are away